pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The :func:`~eventsourcing.domain.Aggregate._create` method also accepts arbitrary keyword-only arguments, which if given will also be used to construct the event object in addition to those mentioned above.
-The event object will be constructed with these additional arguments, and so the extra method arguments must be matched by the attributes of the "created" event class.
+The "created" event object will be constructed with these additional arguments, and so the extra method arguments must be matched by the attributes of the "created" event class.
 (The concrete aggregate class's initializer method :func:`__init__` should also be coded to accept these extra arguments.)

-Having been created, a new aggregate instance will have an aggregate ID.
+Having been created, an aggregate object will have an aggregate ID.
 The ID is presented by its :py:obj:`~eventsourcing.domain.Aggregate.id` property.
 The ID will be identical to the value passed with the ``id`` argument to the :func:`~eventsourcing.domain.Aggregate._create` method.